10 best things to do in Cheltenham

 Soak up the Regency sights

-Head to Cheltenham’s famous Promenade and admire some of the sights of the Regency town, including the Municipal Buildings and Neptune Fountain.
+Head to Cheltenham’s Promenade and admire some of the sights of the Regency town, including the Municipal Buildings and Neptune Fountain.
 And just a short walk up the road in Montpellier, see the famous Caryatids.

 Pittville Park is also home to one of the most impressive examples of Regency architecture in town.
-The Grade I listed Pittville Pump Room is surrounded on three sides by a majestic regency colonnade which, along with its ornate domed ceiling and dramatic entrance, makes it a truly impressive sight.
+The Grade I listed Pittville Pump Room is surrounded on three sides by a majestic colonnade which, along with its ornate domed ceiling and dramatic entrance, makes it a truly impressive sight.

 Try your hand at clay pigeon shooting